seattlestatistics/titanic/index.md

 # Background

 The Titanic sunk on April 12 1912, after hitting an iceberg.
-There were 1,316 passengers (crew excluded), of which 498 survived, giving a survival rate of 38%.
+There were 1,316 passengers (crew excluded), of whom 498 survived, giving a survival rate of 38%.

 There is then the question of whether one could predict whether a passenger would survive, depending on their demographic features.

 Overall, certain groups had a higher survival rate than others.
 For example, the survival rate for first class passengers was 62%, while for third class passengers it was 25%.

-There are a number of mathematical techniques for survival.
+There are a number of mathematical techniques for calculating survival.
 They can create models, by which known data about a group of people is entered into the model, and the model outputs its prediction, which can be construed as a percentage chance of survival.

 The application created allows users to enter four pieces of data about a hypothetical passenger on the Titanic, and the output is the expected probability of survival.